Beigelman/ribon-interface/README.md

 #### Free donors

-To access the promoters interface you can go to [promoters route /users/welcome](hhttps://ribon-dapp.web.app/users/welcome)
+To access the promoters interface you can go to [promoters route /users/welcome](https://ribon-dapp.web.app/users/welcome)

 #### Next steps

 Create interface for integrations, integration council and non profits.

-### How to run
+### Getting Started

 Runs the app in the development mode.